yourexodus/mfrancis_PowerBI_Analysis/Data_Shaping-4.md

 Confirm the Table visualization is selected

 ![ClickFocusMode](images_dataShaping/ClickFocusMode.jpg)
-YOU will see the New Visual Option after you click the Report View
+Notice the New Visual Option will only appear after you click the Report View

 ![TableVisualResult](images_dataShaping/TableVisualResult.jpg)